Description

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 929 days of iShares Silver Trust is larger, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 946 days of iShares Silver Trust is higher, thus worse.

 AveDuration: